- 1 Always be ready to learn.

 Sit down and write out a quick list of things you need to start storing.

-Water, food and defense should top your list but you don’t have to rush out and get everything today.
+Water, food, and defense should top your list but you don’t have to rush out and get everything today.
 Break your list down by priority and add a little each week to your stores.

 If you live somewhere with plenty of water available, maybe you just need to buy a Big Berky water filter the first week to meet all of your water needs.
 Add a few cans of food for the next couple weeks until you have some food put away.

 Your situation will change depending on where you live and how much you can afford each week.
 Just take it slow and do it in manageable chunks.
-Before you know it, you’ll have the secure feeling that come from being prepared!
+Before you know it, you’ll have the secure feeling that comes from being prepared!

 The internet has a wealth of knowledge on all things prepping and survival.